NixOS/nix/doc/manual/src/advanced-topics/diff-hook.md

 # Verifying Build Reproducibility

-Specify a program with Nix's [???](#conf-diff-hook) to compare build results when two builds produce different results.
-Note: this hook is only executed if the results are not the same, this hook is not used for determining if the results are the same.
+You can use Nix's `diff-hook` setting to compare build results.
+Note that this hook is only executed if the results differ; it is not used for determining if the results are the same.

 For purposes of demonstration, we'll use the following Nix file, `deterministic.nix` for testing: